datacoves/docs/docs/how-tos/dbt/advenced-dbt-debug.md

-# How to debug dbt models and macros
+# How to Debug dbt Models and Macros

 This guide covers advanced debugging techniques for dbt models, providing tools and strategies to diagnose and fix issues in your dbt projects.